cersonsky-lab/AniSOAP/paper/paper.md

 AniSOAP is a powerful featurization that can be used for supervised and unsupervised analyses of molecular systems.
 AniSOAP is under active development and we envision it being used in a wide variety of contexts.
 Our main future development goals involve using AniSOAP as the underlying representation for machine-learned anisotropic potentials, and to understand how the relationship behind AniSOAP and its all-atom counterpart SOAP fits into the broad theory of bottom-up coarse-graining.
 We hope that accomplishing these goals can enable fast, accurate, and interpretable macromolecular or colloidal simulations.

 # Acknowledgements
-This project was funded by the Wisconsin Alumni Research Fund (R.K.C.), NSF through the University of Wisconsin Materials Research Science and Engineering Center (Grant No. DMR-2309000, A.L.), and the European Research Council (ERC) under the research and innovation program (Grant Agreement No. 101001890-FIAMMA, J.N.).
+This project was funded by the Wisconsin Alumni Research Fund (R.K.C.), NSF through the University of Wisconsin Materials Research Science and Engineering Center (Grant No. DMR-2309000, A.L.), the European Research Council (ERC) under the research and innovation program (Grant Agreement No. 101001890-FIAMMA, J.N.), and the MIT Postdoc Fellowship for Excellence (J.N.).

-We extend our un-ending gratitude to Guillaume Fraux and the developers of rascaline for fielding our many questions during the implementation and validation of AniSOAP, and Kevin Kazuki Huguenin-Dumittan for building the first iteration of AniSOAP.
+We extend our un-ending gratitude to Guillaume Fraux and the developers of featomic for fielding our many questions during the implementation and validation of AniSOAP, and Kevin Kazuki Huguenin-Dumittan for building the first iteration of AniSOAP.

 # References